memotux/test-nitro-preset-awsamplifystatic/README.md

 ### The `nuxt generate` Issue

 Manual deployments and Git-base deployment with `nuxt build` work as spected.
-But Gib-base deployment with `nuxt generate` have as Issue.
+But Gib-base deployment with `nuxt generate` have an Issue.

 When `nuxt generate` is executed on a Amplify Git-base project, the preset is autodetected and set to `aws-amplify`.
 The current preset will not `crawlLinks`, resulting in a non-working static folder, when the expected result it is the same files and structure as when you execute `nuxt generate` in local environment.